 Nibe Church was built in the 1400s, originally as an annex to Vokslev.
-Nibe Church has since gone through an extensive restoration from 1989-1996 and appears today as an extremely bright and beautiful building.
+Nibe Church has since gone through an extensive restoration from 1989-1996 and appears as an extremely bright and beautiful building today.
 The restoration included the church building as well as the church.

-The votive ship of Nibe Church is one of the most peculiar and distinctive votive ships in Denmark, as it is a herring fishing boat symbolizing the original prosperity of Nibe, due to the herring fishery at the Limfjord.
+The nave of Nibe Church is one of the most peculiar and distinctive naves in Denmark, as it is a herring fishing boat symbolizing the original prosperity of Nibe, due to the herring fishery at the Limfjord.

 Opening Hours at Nibe Church